Jahangir Mirza (Timurid prince): Birth

 Jahangir was one of four sons of Timur who survived infancy and the only one born of a free wife.
 His mother Turmish Agha also gave birth to two other children; Jahanshah, who died young and a daughter, Aka Biki, who was the mother of Sultan Husayn Tayichiud.

 There is some disagreement regarding whether Jahangir or his brother Umar Shaikh was the eldest of Timur's sons.
 The Mu’izz al-Ansab (The Glorifier of Genealogies), the most important source regarding the structure of the Timurid royal family during this period, is contradictory on this point.
 It states that Jahangir was the eldest, but the family of Umar Shaikh is presented first in the genealogy itself, implying that the latter was born first.
 Narrative sources, such as the Zafarnama by Nizam al-Din Shami, and Yazdi's book of the same name support the notion that Jahangir was younger.

 War with Moghulistan

 Following the death of Tughlugh Timur, the Khan of the Chagatai Khanate, control of the eastern half of his territory (an area termed Moghulistan) was seized by a noble named Qamar-ud-din Dughlat.
 Taking advantage of the disorder, Timur, who had already conquered the western half of the khanate, led an expedition against Dughlat in 1370.
 By 1375, Dughlat was in continual retreat from Timur and had sheltered in the Kök-tepe Mountains.
-Jahangir was sent to pursue the noble through the narrow gorges between the peaks, defeating various Mongol detachments in the region along the way.
+Jahangir was sent to pursue the noble through the narrow gorges between the peaks, defeating various Moghul detachments in the region along the way.
 Though Dughlat himself eluded capture, Jahangir was able to capture his wife, Tuman Agha, and daughter, Dilshad Agha.
 The latter of the two was married to Timur soon after.